Tuition and Financial Aid

 Health Insurance Requirement

-If you’re a Washington University undergraduate who would like to pursue the MSCA concurrently with the completion of your undergraduate studies, contact Nikki Lemley, Associate Director of Specialized Masters Programs Admissions, at Nlemley@wustl.edu to discuss your tuition.
+If you’re seeking to pursue the program on a part-time basis or are a Washington University undergraduate who would like to pursue the program concurrently with the completion of your undergraduate studies, contact Nikki Lemley, Associate Director of Specialized Masters Programs Admissions, at Nlemley@wustl.edu to discuss your tuition.

 You will be billed for tuition and fees prior to the beginning of each semester.
 Payments received by Washington University after the specified due date are subject to a late-payment fee.